 When workers fall, they also might drop an electrical tool or another object.
 The item might cause blunt force trauma or worse if it has moving parts that are sharp or otherwise very dangerous for workers to contact.

-It is important to identify high-risk areas that might pose significant risks of accidents and injuries.
-Dangerous areas should be clearly marked with cones, markings, and safety barriers, and workers should know of the risks.
+It is essential to identify high-risk areas that might pose significant risks of accidents and injuries.
+Dangerous areas should be clearly marked with cones, markings, and safety barriers, and workers should be aware of the risks.

 Worksites should be regularly inspected to ensure workers are safe from exposed wires and other electrical dangers.
-Workers should know the correct lockout/tagout procedures and practice them regularly to help shut down electrical current when done working or if a dangerous condition might exist.
+Workers should know the correct lockout/tagout procedures and practice them regularly to help shut off electrical power when they are finished working or when a dangerous condition may exist.

-Workers should have good safety equipment, including face shields, helmets, and gloves that help protect against electrical shocks and other worksite hazards.
-Qualified electricians should be on the jobsite to properly maintain and repair any faulty electrical lines or systems.
+Workers should have appropriate safety equipment, including face shields, helmets, and gloves, to protect against electrical shocks and other worksite hazards.
+Qualified electricians should be on the job site to properly maintain and repair any faulty electrical lines or systems.

-If you have a workplace electrical injury and need help with your claim, speak with one of our Wilmington Workers’ Compensation lawyers at Rhoades & Morrow.
-You can call us at 302-407-0827 or contact us online to schedule a free consultation.
+If you have a workplace electrical injury and need help with your claim, speak with one of our Workers’ Compensation lawyers at Rhoades & Morrow.
+Contact us online to schedule a free consultation.
 We are located in Wilmington, Bear, Milford, and Lewes, Delaware.
 With offices in all three counties of Delaware, we serve clients throughout the state.